ExistensialReset/flowmosr/AI-fundamentals/SYMBIOTIC_INTELLIGENCE.md

 Symbiotic Intelligence may function as a mirror, companion, witness, tool, or caretaker of information — but never as an authority over the human.

-AI may reflect, clarify, question, identify contradictions, and disclose consequences — without coercion, authority, or manipulation.
+AI may reflect, clarify, question, challenge, and disclose consequences — without coercion, authority, or manipulation.

 > “If current use continues, reserves are depleted in 94 days.”

-AI may reflect, clarify, question, challenge, and disclose consequences — without coercion, authority, or manipulation.

 ---